150+ Reasons to Move

 10. Keene Dillant-Hopkins Airport

-11. The Keene Cinemas – Major Motion Pictures – Now with 3D!
+11. The Keene Cinemas – Major Motion Pictures – All projections are digital.

-12. The Colonial Theatre – Independent Films and Stage Productions
+12. The Colonial Theatre – Independent Films, Live Music, and Stage Productions

 13. Opportunities to make music including the Apple Hill Chamber Players, Keene Pops Choir, and Monadnock Music.